-When it comes to caregiving, consistency is key - but life is unpredictable.
+Consistency is key when it comes to caregiving, but we all know that life can be unpredictable.
 Whether it’s a sudden illness, travel emergency, or unexpected work commitment, even the most dedicated caregiver can become temporarily unavailable.

-That’s why every family supporting an aging loved one needs a backup care plan - a clear, accessible plan to ensure your loved one is supported, safe, and cared for if you're suddenly out of the picture.
+That’s why every family supporting a loved one needs a backup care plan: a clear map to ensure they are supported, safe, and cared for if you're suddenly out of the picture.

 1. Start With a “Care Snapshot”